-BIOL 5330 Aquatic Biology and Water Quality Control (4)
+BIOL 5330 Aquatic Biology and Water Quality Control (4) Three hours lecture, three hours laboratory

 A study of the aquatic environment.
 Materials covered will include concepts and methods of analyses of the physical, chemical and biological factors influencing aquatic life and water quality.
 Kinds and sources of pollution, as well as methods of pollution control, will be emphasized.